Florida Cannabis Concentrates Crimes

 (THC oil, Cannabis Wax, Hashish Oil, Marijuana Resin)

 Did you know that getting caught with any amount of cannabis wax, THC oil, hash, or other cannabis resin in the state of Florida could lead to felony charges and up to 5 years in prison?

-Being charged with a felony drug offense is a serious matter and necessitates the assistance of an experienced Miami criminal defense attorney work toward the best possible resolution.
+Being charged with a felony drug offense is a serious matter and necessitates the assistance of an experienced Miami attorney work toward the best possible resolution.
 You may have defenses in your case, including challenges to the legality of the search, detention, or traffic stop.
 If not, your case might be a good candidate for admission into drug court or another pre-trial diversion program, or you may choose to take it to trial.

 FIGUEROA-CONTRERAS LAW GROUP represents clients facing possession, sale, and trafficking charges involving cannabis concentrates and other Florida controlled substances across the state of Florida.

 At FIGUEROA-CONTRERAS LAW GROUP, Kristy Figueroa-Contreras is a Florida Bar Board Certified expert attorney in immigration and nationality law.
-Ms. Figueroa-Contreras is also a skilled Miami criminal defense lawyer, and in her over 15 years of practice, she has represented dozens of non-US Citizens facing drug charges.
+Ms. Figueroa-Contreras is also a skilled Miami lawyer, and in her over 15 years of practice, she has represented dozens of non-US Citizens facing drug charges.

 Were you or a loved one caught vaping?
 Busted with a dab pen?
 Arrested with hash oil?
 You have constitutional rights.
 You need the right attorney to fight for you.